ikanisa/prisma/docs/OPERATIONS/openai-operations-runbook.md

   helper `lib/openai/workloads.ts` keeps service code synchronized with the selected workload.
-- Tags are automatically merged with contextual information (endpoint, model, org) and stored as `metadata.tags` on each debug event.
+- Tags are automatically merged with contextual information (endpoint, model, org, HTTP status) and stored as `metadata.tags` on each debug event.
+Status and model tags are now added by the logger—dashboards can filter on `status:4xx` / `model:gpt-5.1` without manual enrichment.
 - ChatKit speech loops write transcripts to `chatkit_session_transcripts`; verify S2T/TTS metadata (voice, duration, language) is present when debugging audio issues.